 Australian consumer law gives you a consumer guarantee, no matter what the manufacturer or dealer claims.
 This minimum guarantee effectively covers you for 'would a reasonable person have purchased the product if they knew this fault would happen at this time?'.
 To be able to claim under the consumer guarantee, you must have your vehicle serviced according to the manufacturer's recommendations.
 The manufacturer's recommendations may include 'by qualified staff', and 'using quality parts', however, you are not required to have the servicing completed by an 'authorised' person, and you are not required to use 'genuine' parts.
 This is explicitly stated in the consumer law, to enable competition to occur.

 Manufacturers can apply to the ACCC to create exemptions to this law.
 These are called 'Exclusive Dealing' exceptions, and are listed on the ACCC's website.
 It may pay to do a search there for the manufacturer of your vehicle.

 The manufacturer can also offer you a warranty above and beyond the consumer guarantee.
-The manufacturer can offer you 'extended' conditions, and these conditions can be dependant on having them service the vehicle.
-This can be a independentener that gets you back to them again and again.
+The manufacturer can offer you 'extended' conditions, and these conditions can be dependant on you having them service the vehicle.
+The extended conditions might include something that gets you back to them again and again.